YAG laser capsulotomy: Procedure, cost and risks

 To begin, an ophthalmologist will put anesthetic eye drops in the eye being operated on, so no pain is felt during the procedure.

-The surgeon will then use the YAG laser to create an opening in the lens capsule lining, which makes it possible for light to enter and focus toward the back of the eye, where the retina is located.
+The surgeon will then use the YAG laser to create an opening in the lens capsule lining.
+This will make it possible for light rays to clearly focus toward the back of the eye, where the retina is located.

 The YAG capsulotomy usually only takes a few minutes to perform, though you may have to spend an hour or two in the surgical center afterward to have your intraocular pressure (the pressure within the eye) monitored.